This article is part of a larger series on Payments.

 |Known and trusted platform by consumers||$20 chargeback fee|

-|Instant deposits into your PayPal account||Expensive for international payments|
+|Instant deposits into your PayPal account||Few POS features and benefits|

-|Discounted processing fees for nonprofits|
+|Discounted processing fees for nonprofits||No offline payment processing|

 PayPal has a simple and straightforward application and setup process, especially when compared to other payment processing options.
 All you have to do is sign up, connect your business account, and start accepting payments.